Something wonderful was happening in the

 My life, professionally, and personally, became intertwined with this airplane

-from the beginning, and still does today.
+from the beginning, and still is today.
 PA099 - a kind of

 unglamorous designation - is the first of this long line of